 People who pass the course are qualified to manage health and safety.
 And that’s serious job, they don’t just hand it out to anyone!

-That said, over 175,000 people have gained the NEBOSH General Certificate qualification since it was launched in 1989 showing that with a bit of hard work and proper guidance, there’s no reason why you can’t pass with flying colours.
+That said, over 120,000 people took their NEBOSH General Certificate in 2017, showing that with a bit of hard work and proper guidance, there’s no reason why you can’t pass with flying colours.

 Here are just a few factors to consider before taking the NEBOSH General Certificate to make sure you’re as prepared as possible.

 The NEBOSH General Certificate covers all aspects of health and safety management.
 It looks at topics such as health and safety regulation, management systems, risk assessment, audits and hazard control in all types of workplaces.
 There’ll no doubt be concepts and terminology in the syllabus that you’re not familiar with, especially if you’re new to health and safety, and you’ll be asked to discuss these topics in detail in your exam.

 But don’t worry, there’ll be plenty of chances throughout your course to ask questions and you’ll be given resources to help explain harder topics in more detail.